 During the first half of the 18th century Sir Alexander Murray of Stanhope was responsible for landscaping the grounds of Hillhouse, laying out tree-lined avenues and ornamental gardens.
 He was succeeded by his son, another Sir David Murray, who fought with Bonnie Prince Charlie at Culloden, which led to his exile in France.

-His heir, Charles Murray, prematurely considered the estates his during Sir David’s abscence, and published a map with a rather lengthy title:
+His heir, Charles Murray, prematurely considered the estates his during Sir David’s absence, and published a map with a rather lengthy title:

 A Map of the Barony of Stobbo, in the Sheriffdom of Peebles, now belonging to Charles Murray, Esq., with the Parks and improvements made upon it by Sir Alex.
 Murray, of Stanhope; surveyed by And.
 Bearhop.